shawn-vision/shawn-vision.github.io/_pages/ai4science.md

 ---

-### What does “AI for Science” mean in this group?
+## What does “AI for Science” mean in our group?

 In our work, <strong>AI is tightly coupled to physical reasoning</strong>.
 We use generative and probabilistic models to:

 - learn <strong>distributions</strong> of fields (velocity, temperature, concentration)
 - emulate and accelerate <strong>high-fidelity simulators</strong>
-- quantify <strong>uncertainty and extremes</strong> in complex mechanical and Earth systems
+- quantify <strong>uncertainty and extremes</strong> in mechanical and Earth systems
 - inform <strong>design and control</strong> for engineered systems such as data-center cooling

-Rather than replacing governing equations, we aim to **embed physics into machine learning** and use AI to explore regimes that are too expensive, noisy, or high-dimensional for classical tools alone.
+Rather than replacing governing equations, we aim to <strong>embed physics into machine learning</strong> and use AI to explore regimes that are too expensive, noisy, or high-dimensional for classical tools alone.

 ---

-### Core directions
+## Core Research Directions

 <div style="
   display:grid;